What is the most important part of qualitative research? The topic guide? The moderator? The online platform or physical venue?

 For example, groups of people who have the same hobby or interest, or who have suffered from the same medical condition are likely to be keen to take part, and will be incentivised by the idea of sharing with like-minded others.

-5. And financial incentives don’t always have to be cash.
+5. Financial incentives don’t always have to be cash.

 Rather than giving everyone a small amount of money, a prize draw that gives a few people the opportunity to win a larger sum can be appealing and enable you to use limited resources in a creative way.

 There are also some B2B situations in which participants may be not permitted to accept cash.
 In these cases, offering the same amount as a charity donation can be a great alternative.
-You can offer a charity of the participant’s choice, or if you are dealing with large numbers, you may wish to offer a selection of pre-chosen charities to save on the admin.
+You can offer a charity of the participant’s choice, or if you are dealing with large numbers, you may wish to offer a selection of pre-chosen charities to avoid adding to the time and admin of the project.

-Finally, if you are involved in product testing research, you can sometimes permit participants to keep the remainder of the sample they have been trying.
+Finally, if you are involved in product testing research, whether that's online or in focus groups you can sometimes permit participants to keep the remainder of the sample they have been trying.
 This probably works best for luxury brands – cosmetics, for example – but is less effective if you are trialling own label baked beans.

 6. Stick to the guidance.